HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/storage/set-hpovmanagedsan.md

 ### -EnableAutomatedZoning &lt;SwitchParameter&gt;

+{% hint style="warning" %}
-(DEPRICATED - Please use `-ZoningPolicy` parameter.)
+This parameter is now deprecated.
+Please use `-ZoningPolicy` parameter.
+{% endhint %}

 Enable Automated Zoning for the specified Managed SAN.
 When used, the default Zone Policy "SingleInitiatorAllTargets" is set.

 | Aliases | ZoningEnable, Enable |
 | :--- | :--- |